-A 4-H member is responsible for knowing the specific rules of the show in which he or she has entered.
-The rules of this book apply to the Colorado 4-H Miniature Horse Program.
+- 1. A 4-H member is responsible for knowing the specific rules of the show in which he or she has entered.
+The rules of this book apply to the Colorado 4-H Miniature Horse Program. - 2.
+Colorado 4-H Miniature horse project members are to be 8 years of age and not yet 19 years old as of December 31 of the enrollment year.

-- 2. Colorado 4-H Miniature horse project members are to be 8 years of age and not yet 19 years old as of December 31 of the enrollment year. - 3.
-The 4-H member should have complete access to the project miniature horse(s) at any time and should provide care and management a majority of the time, whether the miniature horse is owned or leased.
+- 3. The 4-H member should have complete access to the project miniature horse(s) at any time and should provide care and management a majority of the time, whether the miniature horse is owned or leased.
 A 4-H project miniature horse may be boarded at a commercial facility. - 4.
 Horse project ID, Primary care, and sharing of project miniature horse (s): The miniature horse a 4-H club member intends to use as a project animal must be designated by May 1 of the current year. - A. An identification certificate (available online) must be on file with your county extension office.
 It is recommended that multiple project miniature horses also have an ID certificate filed under the 4-H member's name in case of substitutions. - B. A miniature horse may be shown by siblings if they show or are entered in different age divisions or classifications at the option of show management or specific county rules. - C. Immediate family members may show and ID the same project miniature horse between any number of siblings (each sibling must turn in an ID on the horse).
 Since the miniature horse is being shared within the immediate family, the same horse may also be IDed/shared by one non-family member.
 A miniature horse may be IDed/shared as a project miniature horse by no more than two unrelated 4-H members, if both provide half of the care and management of the animal. - It is expected that 4-H members include all IDed miniature horses in their E-record book. - E. For all non-owner IDed miniature horses it is recommended that a lease agreement is in place to establish responsibilities for care. - 5.
 The member must keep accurate records and note project's progress in the 4-H project record book, attend required 4-H club meetings, and actively participate in the local club and county programs.
 Members must also own or lease one or more miniature horse(s) which must be identified with the State 4-H Horse Identification sheet by May 1.
 It is recommended that members give a demonstration or speech, participate in Horse Judging, Horse Bowl, Hippology, or other 4-H activities (at least at the club level).
-At a minimum, members are required to complete a community service activity and any additional county requirements. - 6.
-The Colorado 4-H Miniature Horse Program has an interest in the welfare of the miniature horse.
-Miniature horses in poor condition are not representative of a 4-H quality miniature horse.
-Miniature horses with a body condition score of 3 or less may be excused at the judge's discretion. - Code of Conduct: All Colorado 4-H Miniature Horse Project members must adhere to the Colorado Code of Conduct. - 8.
-Dress Code: All Colorado 4-H Miniature Horse Project members must adhere to the 4-H dress code at all 4-H events. - 9.
+At a minimum, members are required to complete a community service activity and any additional county requirements. - Code of Conduct: All Colorado 4-H Miniature Horse Project members must adhere to the Colorado Code of Conduct. - Dress Code: All Colorado 4-H Miniature Horse Project members must adhere to the 4-H dress code at all 4-H events. - 8.
 No video protests allowed.